top of page

 I'll start with the easy one - 'The Academic' - and I lie; it ain't so easy.

-No wonder then that folklore's growing in popularity.
-A fledging subject - certainly where academia in the UK's concerned - it's gaining a foothold and attracting students.
-Why wouldn't it; the diversity of discipline and topic is wide, interesting, appealing, and with an opportunity to better understand our own hidden history, culture, magics and being.
+No wonder then that folklore's growing in academic popularity.
+A fledging subject - certainly where academia in the UK is concerned.
+Gaining a foothold, it's attracting students.
+And why wouldn't it.
+The diversity of discipline and topic is wide, interesting, appealing, with an opportunity to better understand our own hidden histories, culture, magic, belief, and being.

-But that, for me, that is the academic topic of folklore.
-A chance to sift fact from fiction, explore old nature-based religions in a time of Pagan uplift, understand the influence of Fae and Otherwold on society and culture; become immersed in readings of legend and myth, history, religion; study where they hold hands with the people and dance.
+But that for me, in a nutshell, is the academic topic of folklore.
+A chance to sift fact from fiction.
+Explore the old nature-based religions in a time of Pagan uplift, understand the influence of the Fae and Otherworlds on society and culture; become immersed in readings of legend and myth, history, religion, and study where they hold hands with the people and dance.
 It's an academic's dream.
 A subject with no bounds.
 A mess to label and put in boxes.

 That's folklore too.